 - Applicants who own their property anywhere in the world, which is adequate for their needs and can afford to purchase an alternative property on the open market.
 Owners includes properties which have secured loans, it also includes joint ownership when the applicant wishes to move with a family member who is the other owner.
 An applicant will be expected to sell their property within six months of obtaining a Rotherham Council tenancy.
-Applicants with medical needs will be considered on a case by case basis. - Households living with partners/family/friends/dependants that do not currently need to move home. - Households who are living in private rented homes - Service Sector tenants living in tied accommodation whilst they are in employment.
-A Service Sector tenant will qualify once their employments ends, and if they have no alternative accommodation will be placed in Band One following assessment. - Applicants with savings over £16,000 (with joint applicants both individual savings with be consider) Applicants with medical needs will be considered on a case by case basis. - Homeless applicants with no local connection.
+Applicants with medical needs will be considered on a case-by-case basis. - Households living with partners/family/friends/dependants that do not currently need to move home. - Households who are living in private rented homes. - Service Sector tenants living in tied accommodation whilst they are in employment.
+A Service Sector tenant will qualify once their employment ends, and if they have no alternative accommodation will be placed in Band One following assessment. - Applicants with savings over £16,000 (with joint applicants both individual savings will be considered).
+Applicants with medical needs will be considered on a case-by-case basis.
+This does not apply to current Council Tenants. - Households in Supported Accommodation with no local connection. - Homeless applicants with no local connection.